min-chao/home/_pages/about.md

   - /about.html
 ---

-Chao Min works as Research Assistant Professor in the School of Information Management at Nanjing University.
+Chao Min works as Associate Professor in the School of Information Management at Nanjing University.
 My research interests mainly include science of science, network science and computational social science.
 I hold a doctor’s degree in management science from Nanjing University.
 I was a visiting scholar at the School of Informatics, Computing and Engineering in Indiana University Bloomington from 2016 to 2018.
 I am a member of the International Society for Scientometrics and Informetrics (ISSI) and a member of the Association for Information Science and Technology (ASIS&T).

 In the term of 2019-2020, I served as the chair of ASIS&T Special Interest Group of Scientific and Technical Information (SIG-STI) and board officer of ASIS&T Asia Pacific Chapter.